20 class reunion ideas for a memorable get-together

 Aslant” by Paperless Post.

 Planning a class reunion is similar to planning any big event.
-It’s about collaboration, organization, and communication—all of which you can achieve with a solid planning committee and guest management tools by Paperless Post.
+It’s about collaboration, organization, and communication—all of which you can achieve with a solid planning committee and Paperless Pro’s guest management tools, including Advanced Analytics for RSVPs.
 Just follow the quick tips below to get started.

 • Work with a committee of volunteers: Though reunions are typically hosted by a class’s student council, a reunion committee can involve anyone interested.
 Ask for volunteers on social media or on your event’s save the dates.
 Then, add all the volunteer co-hosts to your Paperless Post invitation so they can receive the same updates and messages you do.